MontrealCorpusTools/iscan-spade-server/README.md

 # ISCAN SPADE server
 This is Django server framework for the ISCAN web application used by the SPADE project.

+## Documentation
+Documentation for ISCAN, as well as tutorials, can be found at [here](https://iscan.readthedocs.io/).

 ## Prerequisites
 ISCAN server uses [Docker](https://www.docker.com/what-docker).
 This containerization means that the only dependency the user must install is Docker itself.